Contact: Steve Vinson, Senior VP for Communications, Emeritas

 Magnolia Manor COVID-19 update

-Magnolia Manor Home Office, Americus, GA, August 12, 2020 –Magnolia Manor President and CEO Mark R. Todd reported that the Americus Nursing Center has now seen no new resident cases in ten weeks.
-However, the St. Simons Nursing Center and Midway campuses once again have new resident cases, as do the St. Simons Assisted Living and Columbus West campuses.
+Magnolia Manor Home Office, Americus, GA, August 26, 2020 –Magnolia Manor President and CEO Mark R. Todd reported that only the Americus Nursing Center and Midway campuses have new resident cases this week.

-The Columbus East campus reported no new resident or employee cases this week.
-Thirty-three residents have recovered, and sadly, eight did not survive the virus.
+The Columbus East campus again reported no new resident or employee cases this week.
+Thirty-three residents have recovered, and eight have passed away from the virus.

-At Columbus West, there have been seven resident cases since the pandemic began.
-Three are receiving care in-house, two have recovered and two have passed away.
+At Columbus West, there have been six resident cases since the pandemic began.
+Two are still receiving care in-house, two have recovered and two have passed away.
+One employee tested positive in the past seven days.

 At the Columbus Assisted Living program, there have been no new cases reported this week among either residents or employees.

-Magnolia Manor of St. Marys has reported no new resident or employee cases this week.
+Magnolia Manor of St. Marys continues to report no new resident or employee cases.

-The Midway campus in Liberty County reports forty-three new resident cases this week.
-Forty-four are receiving care in-house, and five are hospitalized.
-Ten have recovered, but three were not able to survive the illness.
-There have been no new employee cases this week.
+The Midway campus in Liberty County reports seven new resident cases this week.
+Fifty are receiving care in-house, and only one is hospitalized.
+As indicated, twenty-eight have recovered, but ten have passed away.
+No new employees tested positive this week.

 Magnolia Manor’s Macon campus has again reported no new resident or employee cases.

 The organization has regularly reported that any staff with symptoms are placed on leave and must be cleared before returning to work.
-Residents testing positive receive care in a special campus quarantine unit to help control the spread.
+Residents testing positive receive care on campus with separation from other residents to help control the spread.
 Strict infection control protocols are utilized across the organization, including the use of PPE.

 Magnolia Manor continues to follow all guidelines recommended by the CDC, CMS and the Georgia Department of Public Health.